 In the interest of social distancing, we are asking our clients and guests not to visit our office at this time.
 We are also rescheduling or postponing meetings scheduled for the next several weeks.

-Benefit plans administered through Manion with out-of-country medical coverage will be impacted by the COVID-19 outbreak.
+Benefit plans administered through Manion with out-of-country medical coverage may be impacted by the COVID-19 outbreak.
 On March 14, 2020, the Government of Canada issued a “Level 3” travel advisory, recommending against all non-essential international travel to any destination.
-This advisory has an impact on your out-of-country travel coverage.

 Please refer to your Benefits Booklets for specific details of your coverage, including who insures your plan’s out of country coverage.
 Each insurer has further information available on their websites.